Sand Hill Econometrics was founded in 2001 to create better metrics of the performance of venture capital.

 Hall received his B.A. from the University of California, Berkeley and his Ph.D. from the Massachusetts Institute of Technology.

 Shawn Blosser has worked with Sand Hill Econometrics since its founding in 2001.
 Blosser began working with Susan Woodward and venture capital data at OffRoad Capital.
 Blosser is also the founder of DataBasix, a consulting firm that specializes in statistical analysis and economic modeling for government agencies, non-profit research institutes, and private and public companies.
 Blosser received his B.A. with Honors in Economics from Stanford University and attended the graduate program in Economics at the University of Chicago.

 Chris Ernest Hall has twenty years experience in software development.
 In the 90s he worked for TSP International and created a graphical front-end to their econometrics software.
 During the dotcom boom he helped design and implement OffRoad Capital's auction system for interests in venture-funded start-ups.
 He then spent four years at Sand Hill Econometrics, helping to develop the customer website and the data collection tools for gathering data used in the Sand Hill Index of Venture Capital.
 After a stint at Six Apart working on blogging and social media software, he returned to Sand Hill as a consultant in 2010.
 You can follow him on twitter: @djchall.

 Photo credits: Bob Hall, Susan Woodward, Alex Bain

-Others who helped us along the way are Prof. John Quigley (UC Berkeley), who was involved in the earliest stages of index construction and provided enthusiasm and moral support as well, Francesca Freedman, who helped us move, get organized, design the web site, and get our serious database up and running, and William S. Uyeda, who helped us find and begin working with Dow Jones and Northern Trust.
+Others who helped us along the way are Prof. John Quigley (UC Berkeley), who was involved in the earliest stages of index construction and provided enthusiasm and moral support as well, Francesca Freedman, who helped us move and get organized, and William S. Uyeda, who helped us begin working with Dow Jones.